Health Care Forum

 Rayburn House Office Building B-338

 A panel discussion to explore the accessibility and availability of indoor tanning to young people, especially those on college campuses, and the risks of indoor tanning.
 Many colleges and universities allow students to use their campus cash cards for tanning, and many more have tanning facilities located either on or near campus.
 These salons market directly to the college student by sponsoring on campus events and through student discounts, while often underplaying the risks associated with indoor tanning.
 This panel will address the current landscape of colleges and universities that allow or enable tanning on or near campus, as well as discuss the associated risks involved with tanning.
 You will hear from a top researcher in this field, as well as a melanoma survivor who will share her personal journey with this disease.
 You will learn about ways to discover whether your local colleges and universities are pro-tanning, and what you can do to educate students in your communities.
 This will be an informative afternoon, with an opportunity to network and speak directly with experts in this field.
+Use #no2tanbeds to spread the message to your social networks.

 - Rep. Rosa DeLauro, (D, CT); leader on regulating and labeling tanning beds;